 4. Who Will I Work With Day to Day?

-Many larger firms use a "rainmaker" model — a senior advisor brings in clients, then hands them off to junior associates for ongoing service.
+Some larger firms use a "rainmaker" model — a senior advisor brings in clients, then hands them off to junior associates for ongoing service.
 This isn't necessarily bad, but you should know upfront.

 Ask: After our initial meetings, who will I primarily be working with?
 Who calls me if there's something important to discuss?
 Who reviews my portfolio quarterly?
 Will I ever be passed to someone else without my knowledge?